CSCD01/team_04-project/deliverable/1/deliverable_1.md

 This layer is a wrapper around the Artist and Backend layers.
 For a full breakdown of the scripting layer's structure: [details](./scripting.md)

 The highest level of the stack.
-This layer provides a simple and clean scripting interface to allow programmatic manipulation of visual components.
+This layer provides a simple and clean scripting interface to allow stateful interaction with visual components.
 The Scripting layer has wrappers for the Backend Layer classes/functionalities, similarly for the Artist Layer whose methods interact with the corresponding layer.

 The purpose of the scripting layer is to provide ease of use during interactive sessions with users, so that they can manipulate Figure objects indirectly.
 This is typically meant for data visualization purposes where the user does not need the full power of the artists' API.